coders4climatestrike/website/_src/posts/2020-05-16-a-community-that-converts-cars-to-electric.md

 An obvious start would be Open Vehicles, the monitoring system.
 This is an important software project.
 It needs consistent focus from some software people so that it can be used by Open Inverter.

+A video how to install Open Inverter and a high level overview of what it provides:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Z9Fsbvd1Kfg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 #### Do the thing!!

 So, you read this far and you are interested in trying to do something?